KCendana/ComputingFundamentals2/README.md

 *If you click on a project, a brief summary of it will be shown below.*

-*Intructions are copy and pasted from canvas into a serperate text file called "Instructions.txt"*
+*Intructions are copy and pasted from canvas into a seperate text file called "Instructions.txt"*

 Some topics covered: